 We used to have 2 dog and 2 cats friends, but lost the last one a year ago, now it is just us.
 I love her so much.

 It is often so difficult when our companions aren’t feeling well because they aren’t able to tell us exactly what they are feeling and how we can help them.
 Fortunately, this is where diagnostic testing can come in to help determine what is happening when our furry friends are unwell.
-This was the case for Joji when his neuropathy began to impact his mobility as he reached his Golden Years.
+This was the case for Joji when her neuropathy began to impact her mobility as she reached her Golden Years.

 As a responsible and alert owner, Lauren shared their story with us: “Joji has had trouble with some sort of neuropathy in her back legs for many years.
 Past trips to the kitty chiropractor gave little improvement.
 Is he also has a sac of fluid around her leg joint .
 I took her in to see if I could make her more comfortable.
 Another veterinarian discovered a mass in her abdomen and was concerned about giving pain medication before knowing if the mass was related to the kidney.
 I have always cared for my animals.
 In the past.
 I have never asked for assistance.
 I am a self employed aesthetician/make up artist and I haven’t been able to work since March.
 However, I am still obligated to pay my rent on my facial studio and my mortgage along with all my other expenses.
 I am collecting unemployment and living on my credit cards-but the balances are nearly full.
 Joji and I need assistance.”